-Phase Mount State Description To Learn More 1 Database closed The database is mounted, but online data files and redo log files are closed.
-"How a Database Is Closed" 2 Database unmounted The instance is started, but is no longer associated with the control file of the database.
+Phase Mount State Description To Learn More 2 Database unmounted The instance is started, but is no longer associated with the control file of the database.
 3 Database instance shut down The database instance is no longer started.
 "How an Instance Is Shut Down"